California-Planet-Search/radvel/README.md

 # radvel
-General Toolkit for Modeling Radial Velocities
+General Toolkit for Modeling Radial Velocities.

+## Attribution

+Written by BJ Fulton and Erik Petigura, Fulton and Petigura (in prep.).

 ## Documentation
 - Documentation is available on ReadTheDocs.org: http://radvel.readthedocs.io